-With support from the Pierre Elliott Trudeau Foundation, we piloted a Social Innovation Lab from September 2016 to August 2017 in Toronto to determine policy options to address one of the century’s biggest challenges: preventing food waste.
+With support from the Pierre Elliott Trudeau Foundation, we piloted a Social Innovation Lab from September 2016 to August 2017 in Toronto to determine policy options to address one of the century’s biggest challenges: preventing food waste while honouring the knowledge and values of our Indigenous relations.

 Using an approach from the Waterloo Institute for Social Innovation and Resilience, we strategically brought together a variety of stakeholders gain a deep understanding of the system, then identified and prototyped innovations and opportunities that can address root causes of challenges.
 Three workshops took place, engaging stakeholders in the following format: